Derhachi: Second World War

 Derhachi spent 630 days during the Eastern Front under the occupation of the German Army, from 21 October 1941 to 13 August 1943; save for a period during the Third Battle of Kharkov in February 1943 when it was briefly recaptured by the Red Army.
 The town would be liberated later that year during the Belgorod–Kharkov offensive operation.

 Post-War

 In January 1989, the town's population was 22,915 people.

 Independent Ukraine (since 1991)

 In January 2013, the town population was 18,154 people.
+On September 28, 2014, a monument to Lenin was toppled in the city, parallel to the regional center, by unknown masked youths.

 Until 18 July 2020, Derhachi was the administrative center of Derhachi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions or districts in the Kharkiv Oblast to seven.
 The area of Derhachi Raion was merged into Kharkiv Raion.

-During the 2022 Russian invasion of Ukraine, the town saw shelling and fighting as part of the Battle of Kharkiv, resulting in civilian casualties.
+During the 2022 Russian invasion of Ukraine, the town saw shelling and fighting as part of the battle of Kharkiv, resulting in civilian casualties.
 On 12 May 2022, the local palace of culture was shelled by a BM-27 Uragan MLRS, killing two people and wounding four.
 Later, on the night of May 12–13, the building was completely destroyed by a missile strike.
+Russian troops failed to occupy Derhachi, unlike large swaths of Kharkiv Oblast.
+In September 2023, a shield bearing the inscription "Derkachi - the shield of the defense of Kharkiv" was installed at the base of a monument to the purported founder of the city, Cossack Derkach.

+Demographics

+As of the 2001 Ukrainian census, Derhachi counted a population of 20,196 inhabitants.
+The exact ethnic and linguistic composition was as follows: